gwbres/rinex-cli/README.md

 Default format is purely stdout.

 --csv lets you output all the data into csv format
+Will create 1 csv file per RINEX file, same name, created locally.
+--prefix moves the output file location
---plot will plot using ...
+--plot will not print but plot all data using this lib ...
+Will create 1 plot per file

 ## TODO